 However, what you may not know is that asbestos fibers can remain airborne for a long period of time.
 This means that workers who may not have handled asbestos products directly could have been exposed and, therefore, may be at risk of developing an asbestos cancer like mesothelioma or asbestosis.

-I was a Smoker.
-Does that Effect My Potential Asbestos Cancer/Mesothelioma Claim?
+I Was a Smoker.
+Does that Affect My Potential Asbestos Cancer/Mesothelioma Claim?

 Experience Matters in this Area of Law

 Many corporations, especially large railroad corporations like Norfolk Southern, CSX, Burlington Northern, Conrail, Amtrak, and others, fight asbestos cancer cases tooth and nail.
 Many corporate defense lawyers try to argue that the connection between your asbestos exposure and time at work was too “speculative” and will try to find any other period in your life that you may have been exposed to asbestos.
 Or, they will argue that some other external factor led to your cancer diagnosis.

 How Our Virginia Beach and Norfolk Railroad Mesothelioma Law Firm Is Different

 Our law firm has heard it all before since we’ve handled numerous asbestos cancer and mesothelioma cases in Virginia and North Carolina.
 Take a moment to view our case results in this area of law.